tschermer02/topoCurve1/references/paper.md

 assigned a curvature threshold and so there are no pixels with zero Gaussian curvature.

+## Software Design

+`TopoCurve` is implemented in Python with a modular, object-oriented design that supports flexible workflows for processing gridded digital elevation models (DEMs).
+The core functionality is organized into two components: spectral filtering and curvature analysis.

+The `SpectralFiltering` class provides preprocessing tools in the frequency domain, including detrending, mirroring, windowing, and filtering.
+These operations preserve amplitude while isolating topographic features at user-defined spatial scales.

+The `CurveCalc` functionality computes principal, mean, and Gaussian curvature using a discrete differential geometry framework.
+By avoiding planar finite-difference approximations, the implementation enables orientation-independent analysis.
+Outputs include curvature maps, surface classifications, and statistical summaries.

+TopoCurve integrates with common scientific Python libraries and operates directly on gridded raster data.
+Example workflows are provided via Jupyter notebooks.
+The design emphasizes reproducibility, transparency, and ease of use while remaining flexible for advanced analysis.

+## Research Impact Statement

+TopoCurve provides a reproducible and physically consistent framework for analyzing topographic geometry from gridded digital elevation models.
+By leveraging discrete differential geometry methods, the software reduces orientation- and projection-dependent errors common in traditional DEM processing workflows.

+The ability to compute invariant mean and Gaussian curvature fields, along with associated surface classifications, enables more robust comparison of landscapes across spatial scales and environments.
+As high-resolution DEM datasets continue to expand, TopoCurve supports more consistent and quantitative analysis in geomorphology, geospatial analysis, and Earth surface process research.

+By providing an open and accessible implementation, TopoCurve lowers the barrier to applying differential geometry methods in geoscience workflows and promotes reproducible, data-driven investigation of topographic form.

+## AI Usage Disclosure

+Portions of this manuscript were refined with the assistance of AI-based language tools to improve clarity and organization.
+All scientific content, methodology, and software implementation were developed and verified by the authors, who take full responsibility for the accuracy and integrity of the work.

 ## Example Cases

 The `TopoCurve` repository includes three Jupyter notebooks that demonstrate example implementations of the code.
 The notebook `example_sphere.ipynb` calculates curvature invariants on a sphere of radius $R$, for which the mean curvature is $1/R$ everywhere and the Gaussian curvature is $1/R^2$.
 This example demonstrates the ability of the method to accurately define curvature across a range of slopes relative to a horizontal plane.
 The notebook `example.ipynb` presents a basic topographic analysis workflow and shows how the `TopoCurve` package can be used to recreate Figures 2 and 3 from this report.
 The notebook `Area_Binning.py` follows the workflow of Klema et al. (2025) and can be used to recreate their Figure 7.